 Common guidance on methods for post-processing and down-streaming applications

-The WWW does not produce or disseminate weather forecasts, and similarly it would not be the role of GGMI to directly provide estimates or verification of anthropogenic emissions.
-This is the purview of individual Parties to the Paris Agreement, assisted where needed by targeted systems such as IG3IS or as developed under the Copernicus program.
+The WWW does not produce or disseminate weather forecasts, and similarly it would not be the role of GGGW to directly provide estimates or verification of anthropogenic emissions.
+WMO, as a scientific and technical organization, does remain politically neutral and never interferes with climate change policies of national governments including their efforts to estimate and reduce GHG emissions, in any way.
+[Japan]This is the purview of individual Parties to the Paris Agreement, assisted where needed by targeted systems such as IG3IS or as developed under the Copernicus program.

-5.3 WMO research in the context of GGMI
+5.3 WMO research in the context of GGGW

 A strong research component is required to continuously support and improve the proposed operational infrastructure.
-The GGMI itself builds on mature research but several open scientific questions related to surface fluxes and transport remain.
-The investigations of some of these questions will benefit from the GGMI output, while others are expected to help further develop the system itself.
+The GGGW itself builds on mature research but several open scientific questions related to surface fluxes and transport remain.
+The investigations of some of these questions will benefit from the GGGW output, while others are expected to help further develop the system itself.

 Given the need to significantly expand the observational infrastructure, research and development of improved and more cost-effective measurement techniques will be important.
 The research community will play an important role in developing and testing prior inventory products, process-based flux models and provide guidance on the techniques that can be used for the sources/sinks identification.
 Advanced data processing will also be an important research topic, including the application of machine learning techniques and AI.
-Research community will play an important role in analysis of the GGMI output and developing downscale applications as an important user community.
+Research community will play an important role in analysis of the GGGW output and developing downscale applications as an important user community.

-6. GGMI in the context of the WMO Strategic Plan
+6. GGGW in the context of the WMO Strategic Plan

-The GGMI represents the transition into operations of certain elements of a long-standing research activity to support service delivery leading to climate action.
+The GGGW represents the transition into operations of certain elements of a long-standing research activity to support service delivery leading to climate action.
 It thus exemplifies how activities undertaken as part of strategic objective 3 (SO3, Research) will lead to new operational infrastructure (SO2), which will ultimately support service delivery (SO1).
 Implementation of activities under each SO is included in the WMO Strategic Plan and will be reflected in the operational plan.
 Existing groups and activities will be leveraged to the extent possible.

 See EC-76/INF.
 4(3–1) for the full concept note.